Loy’s Madonnas and “The Prototype”

 The shiny smile of her (LLB96 37)

 Whether the viewpoint is looking from the parlor to an image of the Madonna on a roadside wall, or from the road looking into the parlor window, the view of the “composite effigy” includes a man hiding, the blank spaces of the lines punctuating his retreat behind the crinoline and beneath the hoop.
-This female “effigy” nonetheless signals a sly knowledge and even, perhaps, an erotic power, in the “silent eyelids” and the “shiny smile” – a patriarchal construct or “composite” of the blue robed Madonna as obedient and spiritually blissful who, nonetheless, conveys a secret that exceeds her image.
+The sexual innuendo playfully suggests an erotic stimulation and a not-so-virginal Madonna.
+Indeed, this female “effigy” signals a sly knowledge and even, perhaps, an erotic power, in the “silent eyelids” and the “shiny smile” – a patriarchal construct or “composite” of the blue robed Madonna as obedient and spiritually blissful who, nonetheless, conveys a secret that exceeds her image.
 Much like Gina, or the “mad woman” who “inspired” this “narrative,” the Madonna’s secrets (her pleasure, her voice) threaten the male-dominated worlds of religion and society.

 Walking the city streets, now as then, one encounters Madonna icons, bas reliefs, statues, paintings, house decorations, and shrines.
 On the streets of Loy’s poetry, the Madonna, even if not explicitly named, associatively emerges in scenes of maternal women and their broods of children; the graphic process of childbirth; the maternity hospital; the marketing of women by their fathers; the abuse of women by their husbands; the poverty of women who must feed their children.